bebenlebricolo/events-manager/trunk/readme.txt

 * added some esc_ functions to calendar links and templates an extra safety precaution
 * added EM_CSV_DELIMITER constant check to allow overriding CSV delimiters
 * added em_booking_output_event filter
-* improved booking email sending so contact and extra admin emails sent in one go rather than in seperate send functions
+* improved booking email sending so contact and extra admin emails sent in one go rather than in separate send functions
 * added em_booking_js hook with intention of replacing em_gateway_js hook in the distant future
 * fixed booking price rounding issues in EM_Booking::get_price()
 * fixed event save_post hook issues when a new location CPT is created within it, which fixes ACF plugin saving issues